Structural Invariants for the Verification of Systems with Parameterized Architectures: Experiments

 The results are shown in Table \ref{tab:experiments}.
 The first column reports which properties could ($\checkmark$) and could not be verified ($\times$) because the conjunction of trap and one-invariant was not strong enough to prove the given property.
+For the consistency properties of cache-coherence protocols we give ($x$/$y$) which reads: \enquote{from $y$ properties $x$ could be established}.
 The following column reports the time (in second) it takes to prove all considered properties.
 To understand the next four columns, recall that Mona constructs for a given formula $\phi(X)$ a finite automaton recognizing all the sets $X$ for which $\varphi$ holds.
 Since the automata can have very large alphabets, the transition relation of the automaton is encoded as a binary decision diagram (BDD).
 The columns report the sizes of the automata (in the format: number of states / number of nodes of the BDD) for different formulas.
 More precisely, the columns trap, trap-inv, flow and flow-inv give the sizes of the automata for $\trappred \wedge \initially$, $\trapconstraintpred$, $\flowpred$ and $\flowinvariant$ respectively.
 We write \enquote{n.a.} (for \enquote{not available}) to indicate that Mona timed out before the automaton was computed.

 The first observation is that the satisfiability checks often can be done in very short time.
 This is surprising, because the formulas to be checked, namely (\ref{eq:decision-formula}) and (\ref{eq:decision-formula-flow}), exhibit one quantifier alternation (recall that $\trapconstraintpred$ and $\flowinvariant$ contain universal quantifiers).
 More specifically, since $\trapconstraintpred$ is obtained by universally quantifying over $\trappred \wedge \initially$, one would expect the automaton for the former to be much larger than the one for the latter, at least in some cases.
 But this does not happen: In fact, the automaton for $\trapconstraintpred$ is almost always smaller.
 Similarly, there is no blowup between $\flowpred$ and $\flowinvariant$.
 A possible explanation could be that the exponential blowup caused by universal quantification in \wss{\kappa}~ manifests only on theoretical corner cases, which do not occur in our examples.